harness/developer-hub/kb/platform/harness-platform-faqs.md

 Delegates expire six months (24 weeks) from the date the delegate image was released on DockerHub.
 Although delegate expiration doesn't stop them from working immediately, issues may arise if the backend has advanced too far ahead, rendering the delegate no longer forward-compatible.
 While delegates are backward compatible, it's highly recommended to upgrade at least once every six months to ensure optimal performance and compatibility.

 ### Can I do additional encoding of the Harness Delegate token?

-No, the additional encoding is not supported on the delegate token.
+No, additional encoding is not supported for delegate tokens.

-### I can see that a legacy delegate is a statefulset object, what does this mean? and what's the major difference from Deployment type?
+### I can see that a legacy delegate is a statefulset object, what does this mean?
+What's the major difference from Deployment type?

 **StatefulSet:**

 - **Purpose:** StatefulSets are designed for stateful applications that require stable network identities and stable storage.
 Instances: StatefulSets maintains a sticky identity for each pod.
 Each pod has a unique and stable hostname, allowing for persistent storage and network identities.